A Watts family website Ministry of Injustice ! CI5 ! Met Police ! West Midlands Police ! Honest !

 - The Council of the Inns of Court (COIC), established as a charitable organization in 2014, plays a pivotal role in the legal community of the United Kingdom by overseeing professional standards and advocacy training for barristers.
 Based in London, COIC […]

-- In R v O’Neill [2016] EWCA Crim 92, [2016] the Court of Appeal had to determine what kinds of breach of a Family Law Act 1996 (FLA) non-molestation order might constitute an offence.
-The single Ground of Appeal was that […]
+- In R v O’Neill [2016] EWCA Crim 92, [2016] the Court of Appeal (Lord Justice Gross) had to determine what kinds of breach of a Family Law Act 1996 (FLA) non-molestation order might constitute an offence.
+The single Ground of […]

 - Drugs are being openly sold on the streets by drug dealers with seemingly little to no action being taken by the Police to deal with this.
 The streets also stink of weed.
 I gave up ringing 101 and attending local […]